 2. What is the Substance in an ABC Fire Extinguisher?

-An ABC fire uses a combination of monoammonium phosphate and ammonium sulfate.
+An ABC fire extinguisher usually uses a combination of monoammonium phosphate and ammonium sulfate.
 It is often colloquially simplified as “ABC Dry Chemical”, “ABE Powder”, or “multi-purpose dry chemical”.
 It is distributed from the extinguisher as a dry powder.

 It is a common misconception that an ABC fire extinguisher contains a water-based substance.
 This is not true.
 Water is not commonly used in fire extinguishers because it can spread fires, is often heavier than liquids (which means the liquids float to the surface and still have access to oxygen, and is an electrical conduit.